Irritable Bowel Syndrome IBS Ayurvedic Herbal Treatment

 In Ayurveda, a similar condition is explained in the name of Sangrahani or Grahani.
 The name is given as in Ayurveda Grahana (Retaining ability) is a function of Grahani Organ (small intestine in general).
 As this function is distributed and bowel loses its control to retain for a stipulated time period, according to one's requirement of absorption, this condition is called Grahani.

-Causes of IBS (Grahani in Ayurveda) : As said "Prevention is better than cure".
+Causes of IBS (Grahani in Ayurveda): As said "Prevention is better than cure".
 Therefore it is useful to look at the causes of Grahani before starting its treatment.
 All of the Agni (digestive fire) weakness is a direct cause of the emergence of grahani (IBS).
-Prolonged causes include irregular eating habits, excessive intake of difficult to digest foods, food intake which one is allergic to, too few nutrients, overeating, eating at irregular intervals, too much effort, the cessation of the natural urge of urination/hunger/thirst/regurgitation, excessive sexually activeness, excessive consumption of spicy junk food, eating very acidic foods, can be the causes of Grahani.
-The first symptoms of Grahani are caused by an imbalance of digestive enzymes of Agni.
-This is followed by diarrhea, indigestion, emotional problems, stress and so on.
+Prolonged causes include irregular eating habits, excessive intake of difficult-to-digest foods, food intake to which one is allergic, too few nutrients, overeating, eating at irregular intervals, too much effort, the cessation of the natural urge of urination/hunger/thirst/regurgitation, excessive sexual activeness, excessive consumption of spicy junk food, eating very acidic foods, can be the causes of Grahani.
+The first symptoms of Grahani are caused by an imbalance of the digestive enzymes of Agni.
+This is followed by diarrhea, indigestion, emotional problems, stress, and so on.
 Diarrhea is usually treated with antibiotics in modern science, without taking into account the Agni ( digestive fire and enzymes ).
 Once the problem has been stopped, people fall back into their own eating habits.
-However, the Agni (digestive power) weakened by diarrhea and having insufficient resistance, which significantly reduces their effect.
+However, the Agni (digestive power) is weakened by diarrhea and has insufficient resistance, which significantly reduces its effect.
 So even after the infection is successfully contested, finds digestion in a weekend state.
 It may not meet the continuous overload of an unhealthy lifestyle, which eventually leads to Grahani.

 Signs and Symptoms according to Ayurveda texts: